 - Created algorithms designed to addict children and lead them to increasingly provocative images that often promote eating disorders, self-harm, suicidal tendencies, suicide attempts and suicide

-- Marketed itself as safe for children over 12, while knowing that the software was particularly dangerous to adolescent and teenage girls
+- Marketed themselves as safe for children over 14, while knowing that their software programs were particularly dangerous to adolescent and teenage girls

-- Failed to warn parents or social media users of the known negative health effects associated with use of the platform
+- Failed to warn parents or social media users of the known negative health effects associated with use of their platforms

-If your child attempted or died by suicide, was treated due to self-harm, or had a health care professional diagnose you with an eating disorder that you believe was worsened due to social media, know that our thoughts are with you and your family.
+If you or your child attempted or died by suicide, was treated due to self-harm, or had a health care professional diagnose you with an eating disorder that you believe was worsened due to social media, know that our thoughts are with you and your family.
 You may contact attorney Jonathan Orent by phone at 1.800.768.4026 or complete this form at any time to talk through your family’s situation and any potential legal options you may have.
 If you choose to speak with one of our lawyers, you should know that we understand the sensitive nature of your potential case and will do everything in our power to keep your information private.

 The hidden dangers of social media